 Groups and language

 Two additional dimensions reside at the heart of this problem – the profound evolutionary tendency to form groups, and semantic inaccuracy in the language we use to discuss identity and discrimination.
 The term ‘racism’ typifies the linguistic challenge.
-It is often used to refer to three distinct occurrences: discrimination, stereotyping, and abuse.
-The association of three phenomena is not coincidental.
+It is often used to refer to four distinct phenomena: discrimination, stereotyping, violent abuse, and the belief in significant genetic differentiation.
+The association of these four phenomena is not coincidental.
 Stereotyping has historically been used to emphasis pejorative traits attributed to groups at the receiving end of discrimination or violence.

-But the conflation of these three distinct issues is also damaging.
+But the conflation of these four distinct issues is also unhelpful.
 For example, it was frequently evident in the Brexit debate that a protagonist would declare themselves ‘not racist’ and proceed without a qualm to make a definitively discriminatory argument.
-For example, I have no doubt that everyone across the spectrum of the debate opposes one form of racism – pejorative stereotyping and violence towards European migrants – and yet almost everyone who argued that their desire to control immigration was to protect public services engaged in blatant discrimination.
+For example, I have no doubt that no-one across the spectrum of the debate would advocate one form of racism – pejorative stereotyping and violence towards European migrants – and yet almost everyone who argued that their desire to control immigration was to protect public services engaged in blatant discrimination.
 Why?
 Because they exempted everyone from the Republic of Ireland.
 If the purpose of controlling immigration is solely the protection of public services, the Irish cannot be exempt – particularly as they are one often largest immigration groups.
 Exemption for the Irish is unambiguous discrimination – albeit ‘positive’ discrimination.